autonot/aspii.xyz/content/posts/hugo_tutorial/index.md

 ## Step 1: Install a package manager

-Unfortunately, doing stuff like this on Windows requires some extra steps in compared to other operating systems.
+Unfortunately, doing stuff like this on Windows requires some extra steps compared to other operating systems.
 You'll have to install a package manager, such as [Chocolatey](https://chocolatey.org/install) or [Scoop](https://scoop.sh/).
 This post will focus on Scoop, as that is what I used.